Noah Installation Service

 Noah Garden Rooms provides an installation service for all of our products.
 We’ll bring the materials to your site at a time convenient to you and install the building.

-- We need a clearance height of at least eight feet and 1ft around the whole of the building
+- We need a clearance height of at least eight feet.

 - You must have a solid and level base already installed at the site.